alchemy-fr/Phraseanet-PHP-SDK/README.md

                                                       // in the application your created in Phraseanet
 ```

+Note that extra parameters can be passed to the `getAuthorizationUrl` method.
+Please refer to the [online documentation](https://docs.phraseanet.com/Devel)
+about available parameters.

 - Retrieve the access token in you application callback :

 ```php